-On Saturday, September 17, 2022, thousands of volunteers will head towards the beaches, lakes, and streams of Alabama to remove trash and debris on land and under the water.
+On Saturday, September 20, 2025, thousands of volunteers will head to the beaches, lakes, and streams of Alabama to remove trash and debris from land and water.
 Volunteers of all ages will form the largest one-day volunteer event in the state on behalf of clean oceans and waterways - Alabama's Coastal Cleanup.

-During last year's cleanup, many dedicated volunteers braved rainy weather and were able remove 26,336 pounds of debris.
-We are proud of our volunteers and look forward to a successful 2022 cleanup!
+During last year's cleanup, 2,470 dedicated volunteers removed 21,695 pounds of debris from the coastal area.
+We're proud of our 2024 volunteers and look forward to a successful cleanup in 2025!